reshnishanya/Assignment-part-1/README.md

-# 🌟 Python 101: The Global Greeting
+# Python 101 : The global greeting

 ## 📝 Purpose of the Repository
 In the IT industry, the "Hello World" script is a time-honored tradition.
 This repository serves as my **technical launchpad**, demonstrating the successful setup of a local development environment and its connection to a cloud-based version control system (GitHub).